13. Heavy Metal (Cd, Cu & Zn) Dynamics

 0.74

-The value of is calculated as a function of pH, soil organic matter content, and clay:
+is a Freundlich coefficient as a function of pH, soil organic matter content, and clay:

 where:

-are regression coefficients derived for different metal elements.
+are regression coefficients derived for different metal elements (unitless).

 Metal